ramkgoel/cool-problems/math_expression_evaluation/explanation.md

 ***Now full case: including parentheses. (evaluation.py)***

 - If token is a '(', then basically we start a new evaluation with ans=0, index+1.
 We can treat the output now as just an integer!
 Like (2+100+9) is equivalent to just the token 101, so we process the same way now.
 We return the evaluation starting from where this ended.
 - If token is ')', then simply return the answer and index. **THIS IS THE KEY: the main point is that we will only encounter a ) if we are already in a (-subexpression-evaluation.
-So we can just return.**.
-And this works in nested case: if (()), then when we see the second (, we start a new evaluation, which ends upon seeing the first ).
+So we can just return.** And this works in nested case: if (()), then when we see the second (, we start a new evaluation, which ends upon seeing the first ).

 Example: 2+(2-1).
 - evaluate(0, None, 0)
 - evaluate(2, None, 1)
 - evaluate(2, +, 2)
+    - evaluate(0, None, 2)
+    - evaluate(2, None, 3)
+    - evaluate(2, -, 4)
+    - evaluate(1, None, 5)
+- evaluate(3, None, 6) -- from 2 + 1